CHANDON DES BRIAILLES

 A 1er cru topographically well placed, beneath Bressandes and next to the Paulands, both Grands Crus.
 The Val-des-Osiers, stands for ‘the valley of the willow trees’.
 The soil is rich in clay providing the necessary moisture for the willow trees to grow in.

 By means of horse ploughing, they have achieved greater drainage with less compaction giving birth to characterful wines from this appellation.
-Fermentation of whole bunches in wooden cuves for 2 to 3 weeks, with no added sulphur.
-Aged in old oak barrels on fine lees for up to 18 months.
+It is also a fairly hot spot here, and generally one to be picked early.

 Tasting